grnet/synnefo/docs/plankton.rst

 Plankton is the synnefo Image Registry Service.
 It is implemented as a very thin layer on top of Pithos+; every Image on Plankton is a file on a Pithos+ backend, with special metadata.
 At the frontend, Plankton implements the OpenStack Glance API; at the backend it queries an existing Pithos+ backend.
-In the current implementation the service runs Plankton and Pithos+ on a single, unified
-backend: users may synchronize their Images, using the Pithos+ clients, then register them with Plankton, with zero data movement.
-Then spaw new VMs from those images with Cyclades.
+In the current implementation the service runs Plankton and Pithos+ on a single, unified backend: users may synchronize their Images, using the Pithos+ clients, then register them with Plankton, with zero data movement.
+Then spawn new VMs from those images with Cyclades.

+Let's see below:

 .. image:: images/synnefo-clonepath.png

+The figure shows a sailor bundling his physical machine with the ``snf-image-creator`` tool, uploading the file to pithos+, registering the file as a new image with plankton and then spawning two new VMs with Cyclades from this image.

 The :ref:`Plankton API <plankton-api-guide>` is implemented inside Cyclades, so please consult the :ref:`Cyclades Documentation <cyclades>` for more details.